harunzafer/nuve/README.md

  - Sentence (segmentation) boundary detection
  - N-gram extraction

-Morphologic Analysis is demonstrated here: http://nuvedemo.apphb.com/ Nuve is used for its morphologic generation ability in this project: http://fiilcek.apphb.com/
+Morphologic Analysis is demonstrated here: http://nuvedemo.apphb.com

+Morphologic Generation is demonstrated here: http://fiilcek.apphb.com

 Use cases for the above tasks are as follows: